wasp-lang/wasp/web/docs/auth/ui.md

 ### 1. Defining Extra Backend Fields

 If we want to **save** some extra fields in our signup process, we need to tell our backend they exist.
-We'll define them in the `server/auth/signup.{js,ts}` file.

-When you define the fields, you define an object where the keys represent the field name, and the values are objects which we'll define below.
+We do that by defining an object where the keys represent the field name, and the values are objects with the field details.
 Keep in mind, that these field names need to exist on the `userEntity` you defined in your `main.wasp` file.

 First, we add the `auth.signup.additionalFields` field in our `main.wasp` file: